sunrise-choir/ssb-flumeview-sql/README.md

 ### sqlView.knex

-Returns a knex instance ready to do **read only** queries on the db.
+A knex instance ready to do **read only** queries on the db.
+TBD if I can get knex writes working.
+Sqlite theortically support multiple db connections.

+### sqlView.modifiers

+## More Example Queries

 ## Performance